priyanshpatel18/zkdrops/README.md

 ## 🧩 Overview

 **zkdrops** is a zk-compressed Proof-of-Participation protocol built on **Solana**.
-It allows organizers to mint experience tokens (cPOPs), share them via QR codes, and enable attendees to claim them using zero-knowledge proofs — all in a scalable, private, and verifiable manner.
+It allows organizers to mint experience tokens (POPs), share them via QR codes, and enable attendees to claim them using zero-knowledge proofs — all in a scalable, private, and verifiable manner.

 ---